Выбрать перевод / язык

 Though I was a hundred times

-more delicate and dainty than him,
+more delicate and pampered than him,

-fulfilling my generosity,
+fulfilling my giving,

 I gave like this to him.”